hongtranthianh/Starbucks-Promotion-Analysis/README.md

 ### 1.3.
 Objectives <a name="objective"></a>

-1. Analyze the effect of the promotion program on two metrics `Incremental Response Rate (IRR)` and `Net Incremental Revenue (NIR)`: [2. hypothesis_testing.ipynb](https://github.com/hongtranthianh/Starbucks-Promotion-Analysis/blob/main/2.%20hypothesis_testing.ipynb)
+1. Analyze the effect of the promotion program on two metrics `Incremental Response Rate (IRR)` and `Net Incremental Revenue (NIR)`.
-2. Build a classification model to select best customers for the promotion program in a way that maximizes `IRR` and `NIR`: [3. modeling.ipynb](https://github.com/hongtranthianh/Starbucks-Promotion-Analysis/blob/main/3.%20modeling.ipynb)
+2. Build a classification model to select best customers for the promotion program in a way that maximizes `IRR` and `NIR`.
 ## 2. File Structure<a name="files"></a>

 ```
-- .starbucks_env # virtual env to run the project
+- .starbucks_env #Virtual env to run the project

 - data
-|- test.csv  # testing data to process
+|- test.csv  #Testing data
-|- training.csv  # training data to process
+|- training.csv  # Training data

+- images #Images used in README.md

-- 1. data_understanding.ipynb # get to know the data
+- 1. data_understanding.ipynb #Get to know the data

-- 2. hypothesis_testing.ipynb # for objective 1: analyze the effect of promotion on IRR and NIR
+- 2. hypothesis_testing.ipynb #For objective 1-analyze the effect of promotion on IRR and NIR

-- 3. modeling.ipynb # for objective 2: build a model to select what customers should receive promotion
+- 3. modeling.ipynb #For objective 2-build a model to select what customers should receive promotion

-- test_results.py # functions to test the promotion strategy with IRR and NIR
+- test_results.py #Functions to test the promotion strategy with IRR and NIR

 - README.md